Burn121212/Mutual-AId/README.md

 resources consumed to maintain that computation
 ```

-A more sophisticated AI is not necessarily a better AI.

-**Appropriate intelligence is better.**

----

-## 🧠 Human Autonomy Index
+### HAI — Human Autonomy Index

-We also propose measuring whether technology is progressively eliminating human capability.

-The **Human Autonomy Index (HAI)** evaluates whether essential community functions can continue without AI.
+Can essential community functions continue when AI is unavailable?

-It measures the resilience of the system.

-**It does not score individuals.**
+HAI evaluates the **resilience of the system**, never the value or behavior of individuals.

 A more capable AI accompanied by declining human autonomy should be treated as a warning.